Ubaid period: Southern Mesopotamia

 In the south, corresponding to the area that would later be known as Sumer, the entire Ubaid period extends from ca. 6500 to 3800 BC.
 It is here that the oldest known Ubaid site, Tell el-'Oueili, was discovered.
-Perhaps because such ancient settlements are buried deep under alluvial sediments, to date no archaeological site in southern Iraq has yielded remains older than Ubaid.
+To date no archaeological site in southern Iraq has yielded remains more ancient than Ubaid, though they might exist buried deep under alluvial sediments.
 This was the case, for example, of the site of Hadji Muhammed, which was discovered only by accident.

 Central and northern Mesopotamia

 In central and northern Iraq, the Ubaid culture was preceded by the Hassuna and Samarra cultures.
 The Ubaid may have developed out of the latter.
 In Northern Syria and southeastern Turkey, the Ubaid follows upon the Halaf period, and a relatively short Halaf-Ubaid Transitional period (HUT) dating to c.
 5500-5200 BC has been proposed as well.
 HUT pottery assemblages displayed both typically Ubaid and Halaf characteristics.
 The relationships between these cultural periods is complex and not yet fully understood, including how and when the Ubaid began to appear in Northern Mesopotamia.
-To resolve these issues, modern scholarship tends to focus more on regional trajectories of change where different cultural elements from the Halaf, Samarra, or Ubaid - pottery, architecture, and so forth - could co-exist.
+To resolve these issues, modern scholarship tends to focus more on regional trajectories of change where different cultural elements from the Halaf, Samarra, or Ubaid – pottery, architecture, and so forth – could co-exist.
 This makes it increasingly difficult to define an occupation phase at a site as, for example, purely Ubaid or purely Halaf.

 In Northern Mesopotamia, Ubaid characteristics only begin to appear in Ubaid 2-3, i.e. toward the end of the sixth millennium BC, so that the entire Ubaid period there would be much shorter.
-For Syria, a range of 5300-4300 BC has been suggested.
-However, some scholars have argued that the interaction between the originally southern Mesopotamian Ubaid and the north had begun during Ubaid 1-2.
+For Syria, a range of 5300–4300 BC has been suggested.
+However, some scholars have argued that the interaction between the originally southern Mesopotamian Ubaid and the north had begun during Ubaid 1–2.